Scientific Name

 Description

-Sempervivum montanum is a small, hardy succulent that forms tightly packed rosettes of green, densely hairy leaves.
-The rosettes grow up to 2.4 inches (6 cm) in diameter, producing many offsets on slander, up to 1.2 inches (3 cm) long stolons.
-The leaves are thick, fleshy, lance-shaped, up to 1.2 inches (3 cm) long, and up to 0.12 inches (0.3 cm) wide.
+Sempervivum montanum is a small, hardy succulent that forms a mat of tightly packed rosettes of green, densely hairy leaves.
+The rosettes can reach a diameter of 2.4 inches (6 cm) and produce many offsets on stolons that can grow up to 1.2 inches (3 cm) long.
+The leaves are thick, fleshy, lance-shaped, measuring up to 1.2 inches (3 cm) long and 0.12 inches (0.3 cm) wide.

-In early summer, clusters of reddish-purple, star-shaped flowers rise on leafy stalks that reach 8 inches (20 cm) in height.
-The flowers are star-shaped and up to 1.6 inches (4 cm) in diameter.
+In early summer, clusters of reddish-purple, star-shaped flowers rise on leafy stalks that can grow up to 8 inches (20 cm) tall.
+The flowers are star-shaped and can reach a diameter of 1.6 inches (4 cm).

 Hardiness